 Topics.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Settlements & Settlers.
-A significant historical year for this entry is 1881.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers.
+A significant historical year for this entry is 1871.

 Location.
-33° 3.226′ N, 96° 59.376′ W. Marker is in Lewisville, Texas, in Denton County.
-Marker is on Smith Road.
-Smith Cemetery cannot be seen from the street.
-Turn into the parking lot on the north side of a business on Kealy Ave.
-Follow the road due east for about .2 mile (it becomes a gravel road about halfway).
+33° 3.855′ N, 97° 1.629′ W. Marker is in Lewisville, Texas, in Denton County.
+Marker is on McGee Lane, on the left when traveling south.
 Touch for map.
-Marker is at or near this postal address: 328 Smith Road, Lewisville TX 75077, United States of America.
+Marker is in this post office area: Lewisville TX 75077, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-McCurley Cemetery (approx. 2.3 miles away); McCombs Cemetery (approx. 3.3 miles away); Texas International Pop Festival (approx. 3˝ miles away); Flower Mound Presbyterian Church (approx. 4.7 miles away); Chinn's Chapel Methodist Church (approx. 5.8 miles away); Parrish Family Cemetery (approx. 6.2 miles away); Historic Bullock Cemetery (approx. 6.3 miles away); Korean Texans (approx. 6˝ miles away).
+At least Lewisville Prehistoric Site (approx. 2.1 miles away); Smith Cemetery (approx. 2.3 miles away); McCombs Cemetery (approx. 2˝ miles away); Lane Chapel C.M.E.
+Church (approx. 2.6 miles away); Chinn's Chapel Methodist Church (approx. 3˝ miles away); Chinn’s Chapel Cemetery (approx. 3.7 miles away); Flower Mound Presbyterian Church (approx. 3.8 miles away); Flower Mound (approx. 4.2 miles away).
 Touch for a list and map of all markers in Lewisville.